-(i) Wind.
+- (i) Wind.
 There are four wind variables: wind direction (DDD), wind force (FFF), u and v components.
 For each of these variables the first thing which is done is to get a local copy of it together with its related parameters from an ODB supplied array (GETSETE).
 Once a variable is made available locally a check is made to ensure that the vertical coordinate is pressure; if instead of pressure a flight level is supplied it is converted into pressure by assuming a standard ICAO atmosphere (Z2PICAO).
 If the variable in question is either u or v, then DDD and FFF are converted into u and v wind components.
 Furthermore, for each of the four variables appropriate observation error statistics are assigned (ERRSTAT, FINOERR).
 Also, if any flags are set at this stage an appropriate word in the local copy is updated (PPVAFL).
-Finally, an updated local copy of an observed quantity and its related parameters are returned back into the ODB (AIREPBE).
+Finally, an updated local copy of an observed quantity and its related parameters are returned back into the ODB (AIREPBE). - (ii) Temperature.
+In the case of temperature only one observed variable is dealt with.
+The pattern of making a local copy (GETSETE), ensuring that pressure is the vertical coordinate (Z2PICAO), assigning the observation error statistics (ERRSTAT), updating flags (PPVAFL) and returning an updated local copy back to the ODB (AIREPBE) is repeated.